hanzodao/app/README.md

 Translations can be manually updated, based on professional reviews or community feedback.
 The script does not modify existing translations.

+### Localization Verifications

+Run `node scripts/localization_verify.js`

+This script is also used by Git Action as a precheck at merge.

 ## Feature flags

 ### Setup